luci/recipes-py/doc/user_guide.md

 [Pympler]: https://github.com/pympler/pympler

-### Working with Protobufs
+## Working with Protobuf files

 The recipe engine facilitates the use of protobufs with builtin `protoc` capabilities.

-Due to the nature of .proto imports, the generated python code (specifically w.r.t. the generated `import` lines), and the layout of recipes and modules (specifically, across multiple repos), is a bit more involved than just putting the .proto files in a directory, running 'protoc' and calling it a day.
+Due to the nature of `.proto` imports, the import lines in the generated python code and the layout of recipes and modules (specifically, across multiple repos), is a bit more involved than just putting the `.proto` files in a directory, running `protoc` and calling it a day.

-#### Where Recipe Engine looks for .proto files
+### Where Recipe Engine looks for .proto files

 Recipe engine will look for proto files in 3 places in your recipe repo:
   * Mixed among the `recipe_modules` in your repo